-As of the writing, the only testing site at El Monte, is Universal Air Academy; they’re a testing site for Lasergrade.
+As of the writing, the only testing site at El Monte, is Universal Air Academy.
 I’ve found their schedule availability to be random, so call to inquire (and be skeptical of assurances that you can just come in whenever you like).
-I’ve most recently taken written tests at Vista Aviation at Whiteman Airport, which is a CATS test center and seems to be easier to schedule, but a bit of a drive.

-The cost for taking the written test is now $140-165, so you see you want to make sure you pass.
+The cost for taking the written test is now about $175, so you see you want to make sure you pass.
 In order to take the test, you will also need to present photo ID (foreign students need their passport AND other ID) and an endorsement from your instructor indicating that you are ready for the test (or completion certificate from a ground school or other specific study course).
 The Private Pilot Airplane (PAR) test is the one needed by the vast majority of student pilots.

 When you show up to take your test, realize that you may not take in anything but your E-6B, plotter, and pencils.
 Leave your cell phone in your car or at home, otherwise you will need to leave it with the test proctor.
 Expect to take half an hour in paperwork and organization before you’ll actually be ready to take your test.
 While you may be able to take a break during the test, I suggest planning food/drink/bathroom so that you don’t need a break.

 Once you have completed the test, the test proctor will print out your test certificate, showing your score, a test id, and special codes indicating the areas of questions you missed.
-You’ll also be shown what questions you missed, but will not be allowed to write notes down (try to remember and write it down soon thereafter).
+Try to take notes on questions you were unsure of or may have missed.
 Don’t lose the test certificate – it can be difficult to replace; your instructor will need a copy of test certificate in order to prepare your application for your checkride.
 I ask that my students scan the certificate to a pdf and email it to me.